Teacher Education Programs

 Students majoring in the university’s Secondary Education programs are assigned two faculty advisors – one who is a member of the department who helps with department-related matters and a "Content Area Advisor" who focuses on the university’s general education requirements and their content area courses.

-Each semester, students who participate in teacher education programs must meet with their advisors to plan their next semester.
+Each semester, students who participate in Teacher Education Programs must meet with their advisors to plan their next semester.
 During the meeting, faculty advisors review students’ progress and status, ensure that they have completed applications for planned field experiences, and help them select courses for the next semester.
-Advisors pay special attention to ensuring that candidates have a rich array of field experiences, including placements:
+While students must meet with their advisors each semester prior to registration to facilitate course selection and receive approval to register, the student is ultimately responsible for the selection and registration of courses.

 Teacher Education Department Retention and Advancement